Data protection

 Every network call to refresh alerts, register a token or send feedback includes limited diagnostics so we can ensure compatibility and detect abuse.
 The data is delivered only to the oAlert backend via encrypted HTTPS connections.

-- HTTP headers: X-App-Version, X-App-Build, X-OS-Version (X-iOS-Version on iOS, Android version on Android), X-Device-Model, X-Device-ID (identifierForVendor on iOS, Android ID on Android) and X-Platform.
+- HTTP headers: X-App-Version, X-App-Build, X-OS-Version (X-iOS-Version on iOS, Android version on Android), X-Device-Model, X-Device-ID (see the device identifier description below), X-Platform, X-Ad-Consent (advertising consent status), X-Push-Token (notification token attached to API requests) and Accept-Language.
 They help us troubleshoot crashes and verify that your device can handle the newest features.

 - User-Agent header containing application name and version information.